mmolta/NYC-Greenery-Map/README.md

         - Community Park, Flagship Park, Historic House Park,  Nature Area, Neighbordhood Park, Playground, Triangle/Plaza
             - Mall, Strip, and Parkway can likely be accounted for with the street trees dataset...
     - Notable Exclusions:
         - Recreational Field/Courts (are tennis courts greenspaces? this would also include turf soccer fields so...), Cemetary?
+Playground?